Galaxy so far not asked Macau for tax break: Francis Lui

 Mr Lui stated on Thursday: “It is very difficult for us to foresee the impact [of coronavirus] on our profits.
 It is difficult to give it a size at this point in time but it will not be small.”

-“…in the [Chinese] mainland, things are stabilising as far as the virus situation goes, and if that is the case, I’m confident that in a short period of time – when individual travellers and package tours can come to Macau – we will be able to resume the pace of growth,” Mr Lui added.
+“In the [Chinese] mainland, things are stabilising as far as the virus situation goes, and if that is the case, I’m confident that in a short period of time – when individual travellers and package tours can come to Macau – we will be able to resume the pace of growth,” Mr Lui added.

 Webcast, Galaxy Macau construction